fbpx

 Dear Friends,

-I am still in awe of how you responded to my goal of raising $15,000!
 Thank you for taking the time to give, share my story with others, and even sending encouragement during my 100-mile ultra-marathon.

 Heading into the day of the run, I was so close to reaching the goal!
 And it was exciting and encouraging to see the goal accomplished just a few hours before I began the run.
 Knowing that enough money was raised for a man in need to enter No Longer Bound provided such a deep gratitude in my heart — it’s hard to explain.

-No Longer Bound will forever have a special place in my heart.
 It’s where I met Jesus.
-It’s where I became fully known.
+And it’s where I became fully known.
 It’s where I was called out of darkness and loved just as I was.
-It changed everything for me.
+NLB changed everything for me.
 I went from being completely hopeless, suicidal, and deceived to a place of forgiveness, experiencing freedom and the unconditional love of Jesus Christ.
 It was the hardest journey I’ve ever been through, but it was also the most rewarding.
 Jesus used No Longer Bound to change the direction of my life.

 So how did the run go?!?